-As a public company, we are subject to the reporting requirements of the Exchange Act of 1934, as amended ("Exchange Act") and SOXA.
+As a public company, we are subject to the reporting requirements of the Exchange Act and SOXA.
 The Exchange Act requires the filing of annual, quarterly and current reports with respect to a public company's business and financial condition.
 SOXA requires, among other things, that a public company establish and maintain effective internal control over financial reporting.
 As a result, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
-Our management team and many of our other employees will need to devote substantial time to compliance and may not effectively or efficiently manage our transition into a public company.
+Our management team and many of our other employees will need to devote substantial time to compliance, and may not effectively or efficiently manage our transition into a public company.

 These rules and regulations will result in us incurring substantial legal and financial compliance costs and will make some activities more time-consuming and costly.
 For example, these rules and regulations make it more difficult and more expensive for us to obtain director and officer liability insurance, and we incur substantially higher costs to obtain the same or similar coverage.
-As a result, it may be difficult for us to attract and retain qualified people to serve on our Board of Directors, our Board Committees or as executive officers.
+As a result, it may be difficult for us to attract and retain qualified people to serve on our Board, our board committees or as executive officers.